-- I. If the Appeals Officer decides that there are not sufficient prima facie grounds for putting the case to the Board of Examiners, the Academic Registrar will inform the student in writing, stating the reasons for the decision.
-The communication of this decision shall, in such cases, constitute the formal dismissal of the appeal. - m.
-If a student is dissatisfied with the outcome of the appeal, s/he may request a review on the following grounds: - a. procedural irregularity in the appeals process - b. consideration of whether the outcome was reasonable given all the circumstances - c. that new material evidence is now available which the student was unable, for valid reasons, to provide earlier in the process. - n.
-The review stage will not normally consider the issues afresh or involve further investigation. - o.
-In order to request a review of an appeal, students must complete a Request for Review Form and submit it to the Student Progress Team within four weeks. - p.
-The University will then pass the request to the Pro-Vice-Chancellor (Education) or his/her nominee for consideration.
-If the Pro-Vice-Chancellor upholds the request for a review then the case will be referred to an alternate Appeals Officer for consideration, and paragraphs j-w will apply.
+- m.
+If the Appeals Officer decides that there are not sufficient prima facie grounds for putting the case to the Board of Examiners, the Academic Registrar or nominee will inform the student in writing, stating the reasons for the decision.
+The communication of this decision shall, in such cases, constitute the formal dismissal of the appeal. - n.
+If a student is dissatisfied with the outcome of the appeal, s/he may request a review on the following grounds: - a. procedural irregularity in the appeals process - b. consideration of whether the outcome was reasonable given all the circumstances - c. that new material evidence is now available which the student was unable, for valid reasons, to provide earlier in the process. - o.
+The review stage will not normally consider the issues afresh or involve further investigation. - p.
+In order to request a review of an appeal, students must complete a Request for Review Form and submit it to the Academic Registrar within twenty working days. - q.
+The University will then pass the request to the Pro-Vice-Chancellor (Education) or nominee for consideration.
+If the Pro-Vice-Chancellor upholds the request for a review then the case will be referred to an alternate Appeals Officer for consideration, and paragraphs k-x will apply.